yasen-yankov/ios-docs/Guides/Chart/structure.md

 The **allowPan** and **allowZoom** properties of TKChartSeries should be set to **YES** in order to allow pan/zoom functionality.

-The **selectionMode** property of TKChartSeries should be set to TKChartSelectionModeSeries or TKChartSelectionModeDataPoint in order to allow selection for the sepcified series.
+The **selectionMode** property of TKChartSeries should be set to TKChartSelectionModeSeries or TKChartSelectionModeDataPoint in order to allow selection for the specified series.

 Find further details about selection and pan/zoom functionality in the corresponding articles.